 - a.
 The grounds for any grievance are limited to those identified in Section 2.15.3. - b.
 The objectionable action(s) being grieved must fall under policy, procedures, rights, and/or standards of conduct identified in Part II (including its appendices), Part III, or Part IV. - c.
-Allegations related to the "Joint Human Rights Policy" and "Joint Sexual Misconduct Policy" are to be investigated employing the "Joint Complaint d.
+Allegations related to the "Joint Human Rights Policy" and "Joint Sexual Misconduct Policy" are to be investigated employing the "Joint Complaint Procedure for Human Rights Violations" and the Joint Complaint Procedure for Sexual Misconduct Violations", and not by this grievance procedure. - d.
 If a faculty member simultaneously alleges a grievable violation and a human rights or sexual misconduct violation, the allegations will be separated, if possible, and both types of allegations will be investigated through their respective processes.
 If they cannot be separated, they will be investigated pursuant to the Joint Complaint Procedure for Human Rights Violations or the Joint Complaint Procedure for Sexual Misconduct Violations, as appropriate.